aubreycorsetti/reading-notes/201/day3.md

 ## HTML Links, JS Functions, and Intro to CSS Layout

+### Why this topic matters

+> *This topic matters because it helps with the clarity and easy use of the websites I create for the users*

 ### Creating Hyperlinks

 > 1. To create a basic link, we wrap text or other content inside what element?